SharedSmally/doc/1app/java/spring/data/restdata.md

 ```

 Spring Data REST configuration is defined in a class called **RepositoryRestMvcConfiguration**.
-To customize the configuration, register a **RepositoryRestConfigurer** and implement/override the configure()methods:
+To customize the configuration, register a **RepositoryRestConfigurer** and implement/override the configure()methods

 - Repository Detection Strategy

 Spring Data REST uses a RepositoryDetectionStrategy to determine whether a repository is exported as a REST resource:

 | Strategy | Description |
 |----------|-------------|
 |ALL | Considers all repositories.|